Azure/data-management-zone/README.md

 ## 4. Parameter Update Process

-In order to deploy the ARM templates in this repository to the desired Azure subscription, you'll need to modify some parameters in the forked repository.
-As updating each parameter file manually is a time consuming process, which could lead as well to undesired user errors, we have simplified the process with a  GitHub Action workflow.
-After successfully executing the previous steps, please open the <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml"` YAML file</a>.
+In order to deploy the ARM templates in this repository to the desired Azure subscription, you will need to modify some parameters in the forked repository.
+As updating each parameter file manually is a time-consuming and potentially error-prone process, we have simplified the task with a GitHub Action workflow.
+After successfully executing the previous steps, please open the <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml` YAML file</a>.
 In this file you need to update the environment variables.
-Once you commit the file with the updated values, a GitHub Action workflow will be triggered that replaces all parameters accordingly.
-Just click on <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml"`</a> and edit the following section:
+Just click on <a href="/.github/workflows/updateParameters.yml">`/.github/workflows/updateParameters.yml`</a> and edit the following section:

 ```YAML